 Golf ball covers give the golf ball its feel and aerodynamic principles.
 Most golf ball covers are made from Surlyn, balata, urethane or a combination of these materials.
-Balata and urethane are used to make up the covers of premium and tour-level golf balls while Surlyn is used to give golfers cheaper alternatives.
+Balata and urethane are used to make up the covers of premium and tour-level balls while Surlyn is used to give golfers cheaper alternatives.

-Surlyn is a rubber-resin material used to create the cover of most one and two-piece golf balls.
+Surlyn is a rubber-resin material used to create the cover of most one and two-piece balls.
 Surlyn covers deliver a soft feel and good performance in an economical package.
 These golf balls can offer golfers with a durable product that will offer the best performance available in cheaper material costs.

 Balata and urethane are used to create a more diverse golf ball while retaining a soft feel.
-These golf balls will hold more premium price tags but offer golfers the maximum in performance and player feedback.
+These balls will hold more premium price tags but offer golfers the maximum in performance and player feedback.
 Urethane covers especially allow manufacturers to pack up to three layers upon an ultra-fast core.
 Serious golfers should strive to move into tour-level urethane and balata covered golf balls.